filisko/vagrant-simple-manager/README.md

 ## Steps

-Once you start the script, the main screen that you will is list of your current vagrant machines.
+Once you start the script, the main screen that you will see is a list of your current vagrant machines.
 ![1.
 Machines](/images/1.png)

 If you select the vagrant machine and then press 'Manage', you will get a list of the available options (only 1 for now) while the vagrant machine is off (see state 'poweroff' on previous image).